Our Staff

 volunteer@southgranvilleseniors.ca

-With a background in business management, marketing, and event planning, I have extensive experience coordinating and leading diverse teams across different backgrounds, ages, and cultures.
-My passion lies in creating meaningful programs and fostering a positive environment where seniors feel engaged, valued, and connected.
+With a background in business management, marketing, and event planning, Karen has extensive experience coordinating and leading diverse teams across different backgrounds, ages, and cultures.
+Her passion lies in bringing together invaluable volunteers and fostering a strong, supportive community where seniors feel engaged, valued, and connected.

-I truly love working at SGSC because I never had the chance to spend time with my own grandparents.
-Being part of this community allows me to experience the warmth and wisdom of seniors, learn from their incredible life stories, and share special moments with them.
-Their kindness and knowledge inspire me every day, making this role deeply fulfilling.
+Karen truly loves working at SGSC because she never had the chance to spend time with her own grandparents.
+Being part of this community allows her to experience the warmth and wisdom of the community, learn from their incredible life stories, and share special moments with them.
+Their kindness and knowledge inspire Karen every day, making this role deeply fulfilling.

-At SGSC, I focus on set up programs, organizing events, and managing volunteers to ensure our members have access to enriching activities that promote well-being, social connection, and lifelong learning.
-It’s an honor to contribute to a space where seniors can thrive and feel supported.
+At SGSC, Karen is focused on bringing in volunteers who help with fundraising events, assist with the setup of programs and events, actively participate in activities, and help ensure members have access to enriching experiences that promote well-being, social connection, and lifelong learning.
+She feels honored to contribute to a space where everybody can thrive and feel supported.

 -